Donald Trump Has Spent One-Quarter Of His Presidency On The Golf Course

 “Obama has admitted that he spends his mornings watching @ESPN.
 Then he plays golf, fundraises & grants amnesty to illegals.”

-According to the Washington Post, Trump tweeted about Barack Obama playing golf at least 38 times when Obama was President of the United States.
+According to the Washington Post, Trump tweeted about Barack Obama playing golf at least 38 times when Obama was president of the United States.
 And while Trump was campaigning he also made a few mentions about his golf game.
 At one point, he said that he didn’t want to play golf during a visit to Scotland.

 “I do not want to play golf — I do not want to hold a golf club because I don’t want the dishonest media to portray me as someone who was going over to play golf in the middle of a campaign.”